vincentserpoul/funicular/README.md

 1. Configure and build on your powerful desktop
 2. Save an immutable local backup (apkovl.tar.gz)
 3. Burn your sdcard and run in memory on your SBC

+## Provisioners

+We used a narrow concept of [packer provisioners](https://www.packer.io/docs/provisioners/shell-local/), by only allowing a shell-local configuration in order to simplify the configurations.
+Check the test or example folder to check some examples of provisioners.